tgvashworth/tgvashworth.github.io/_posts/2018-02-10-launching-graphql-at-twitter.md

 ---
 layout: post
 title: "Notes on launching GraphQL at Twitter"
+summary: "What have we learned in a year of GraphQL at Twitter?"
 ---

 Just over a year ago we launched the first user-facing GraphQL queries at Twitter.
 It was the "who am I?" query that, perhaps unsurprisingly, [TweetDeck][] was making as it launched.